amandachien/EG11212025/README.md

 **I Need Help: Improving the Bracelet Wrapping Feature**

-Currently, when users perform the Open Hand gesture, orbs and pendants (connected by white break-lines) arrange in a circular orbit around the wrist.
-However, I'm looking to improve this feature to make it wrap more naturally like a real bracelet.
+Currently, when users perform the Open Hand gesture, orbs and pendants (connected by white break-lines) arrange in a circular orbit following user's hand movement.
+However, I'm looking to improve this feature to make it wrap around user's wrist and more naturally like a real bracelet.

 **Current Behavior:**
 - Orbs and pendants orbit in a 2D circular path around the wrist